truonghuu/drlnd_navigation/Report.md

 #### Deep Q-Network (DQN)

 For most problems, it is impractical to represent Q-Function as a table that contains values for each pair of state and action.
 On one hand, it is because of the large number of states and actions of the problems.
 On the other hand, most of problems have continuous values for environment states.
 To overcome this problem, we train a neural network with parameter w to estimate Q-values, i.e., `F(s,a,w) ≈ Q(s,a)`.
+This is basiscally a regression problem in which the input is the state of the environment and output is the estimated Q-values.
+The loss function of the training is defined as mean squared error of the estimated Q-value and the target Q-value, which is defined as `R(s,a) + gamma * max Q'(s', a')`.
+By minimizing the loss function, we train the model to converge to the maximum expected reward.

+In actual implementation, we use 2 neural networks for learning: one is for the prediction network and one for the target network.
+The target network has the same architecture as the prediction network but with paramters updated less frequently compared to the prediction one.
+In other words, after every K training iterations (K is a hyperparameter), the parameters of the prediction network are copied to the target network.

 The neural network architecture used for this project can be found [here](https://github.com/truonghuu/drlnd_navigation/blob/master/model.py) in the `model.py` file of the source code.
-The network contains three fully connected layers with 64, 64, and 4 nodes, respectively.
+It is a fully-connected neural network that contains an input layer of 37 nodes, 2 hidden layers with 64 nodes each and an output  with 4 nodes, corresponding to 4 actions.

-The input layer has 37 nodes, which is the size of a state.
-We employ the experience replay approach to feed in the deep neural network a number of past experience (i.e., batch).

 #### Experience Replay